 Contents insurance

 Contents insurance covers your personal belongings against fire, theft, and other risks, such as accidental damage.
-It is often packaged together with a buildings insurance policy; however, you can arrange them separately.
+It's often packaged together with a buildings insurance policy but you can arrange them separately.

 Life insurance